Chapter 13.08

 3. The inspection and inspection report shall identify, as applicable, the severity and location of all of the following:

 a.
-Displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.
+Displaced joints, open joints, roots, cracks, leaks, inflow, infiltration of water, fats, oils and grease, debris and rags, defects or obstructions likely to cause or contribute to blockage of the private sewer lateral or the public sewer.

 b.
 Any connection by pipe or otherwise that allows rainwater or groundwater to enter the private lateral or public sewer.